CODIEX0/CODIEX0/README.md

 ### I am a Junior Software Engineer

+# "Every great developer you know got there by solving problems they were unqualified to solve until they actually did it." - Patrick McKenzie

 <img src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" width="300"/> <br/>

 🤝 Let's connect and explore the world of code together!</h4> <br/>